 - Preventive Action: Measures taken to anticipate potential issues and prevent them from occurring.

-Having a clear understanding of key terms in ISO 9001:2015 ensures consistency and clarity across an organization’s QMS.
+Having a clear understanding of key terms in iso 9001 clauses ensures consistency and clarity across an organization's QMS.
 Proper definitions help in maintaining compliance and minimizing misinterpretations.
-With these fundamental terms in place, the next step is to explore Clause 4: Context of the Organization, which focuses on aligning the QMS with business objectives.
+With these fundamental terms in place, the next step is to exploreÂ

 Clause 4: Context of the Organization

-Recent assessments show that Clause 4 and Clause 5 have effectiveness scores below 70%, highlighting challenges in aligning quality objectives with strategic goals and leadership engagement.
+Recent assessments show that Clauses 4 and 5 have effectiveness scores below 70%, highlighting challenges in aligning quality objectives with strategic goals and leadership engagement.
 Strengthening these areas is crucial for building a resilient QMS and ensuring leadership actively drives quality initiatives.
 This clause requires organizations to analyze their internal and external environment to establish a strong foundation for their QMS.
 Understanding the broader business context helps in aligning quality objectives with strategic goals.

 Key Aspects: